 - Accommodation: Hotel Stern (Elbigenalp) or similar

 - Walking for the day: 5 hours, 18 km ↑380 m ↓400 m

 Continue walking alongside the Lech river.
-Just before reaching Köglen, you will get to a small pond, where you may want to stop for a short break.
-The route then leads along forest and woodland paths to a section with stunning views, before reaching Häselgehr.
+Before reaching Köglen, you will get to a small pond, where you may want to stop for a short break.
+The route then leads along forest and woodland paths to a section with stunning views before reaching Häselgehr.
 Pass the beautiful Doser waterfall.
 Every year the waterfall dries up on St. Martin’s Day (11 November) and springs back into life on St. George’s Day (23 April).
 The trail then leads to Vorderhornbach, known for its warm climate.
-If you have time, make a stop at the “Badino” outdoor adventure pool, shortly after you will reach the idyllic village of Stanzach.
+If you have time, make a stop at the “Badino” outdoor adventure pool; shortly after, you will reach the idyllic village of Stanzach.

 - Accommodation: Hotel Föhrenhof (Stanzach) or similar

 - Walking for the day: 5.5 hours, 20 km ↑400 m ↓550 m

 Day 4: Stanzach to Höfen/Surroundings | 19 km